moinwiki/moin/docs/devel/support.rst

 Have an idea?
 -------------
-* Discuss it on IRC and file a feature request on the wiki.
+* Discuss it on IRC and file a feature request (on bitbucket).
 * Even better: discuss + write some Python code implementing it.

 Born to code?